nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `addSubmissionStatus INDEX sm/SUBMISSION_NAME ss/SUBMISSION_STATUS`

-* The submission status must be a boolean value "T" or "F", or `NIL`.
+* The submission status must be "Y" or "N", or `NIL`.
 * The submission status can be edited using the same command with a different submission status.
 * The submission status can be deleted by entering the submission status as `NIL`.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `addSubmissionStatus 1 sm/Assignment 1 ss/T`
+* `addSubmissionStatus 1 sm/Assignment 1 ss/Y`
 * `addSubmissionStatus 1 sm/Tutorial 2 ss/NIL`

 ### Sorting the list : `sort`